AviatrixSystems/Docs/HowTos/general_glossary.rst

 The acronym NACL has two possible meanings in networking software:

 #.
 NaCL (“salt”) is a software library of resources for building cryptographic tools.
 #.
-NACL (Network Access Control List) is part of the security layer for AWS (Amazon Web Services).
+NACL (Network Access Control List) is part of the security layer for `AWS (Amazon Web Services) <https://docs.aviatrix.com/HowTos/general_glossary.html#aws-amazon-web-services>`_.
 This NACL is a layer of security that acts as a firewall for controlling traffic in and out of a subnet.
 Native (in software)	Software or data formats designed to run on a specific operating system, such as an iPhone or Android.
 Companies have to decide whether to build native apps and software for each platform (which are more expensive to create and maintain) or use cross-platform software (which is easier to create and maintain but may not have the same quality or speed in each platform).

 Network